catdad-experiments/heic-convert/README.md

 ## Usage in the browser

 While the NodeJS version of `heic-convert` may be compiled for use in the browser with something like `webpack`, [not all build tools necessarily like to compile all modules well](https://github.com/catdad-experiments/heic-convert/issues/29).
 However, what further complicates things is that this module uses pure-javascript implementations of a jpeg and png encoder.
 But the browser has its own native encoders!
-Let's just use those.
+Let's just use those instead of including a ton of extra code in your bundle.

 When compiling a client-side project, use: